Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 Months later, Jeremy walked into my office with a confidence I’d never seen before.
 “I realized something,” he said, a glint in his eye.
 I’m not just ‘good enough’ – I’m fucking amazing.”
 He had not only overcome his negative self-image but had developed a rock-solid sense of self-worth that no external criticism or past betrayal could shake.

-Jeremy’s journey from being his own worst enemy to his staunchest ally was a testament to the brain’s incredible capacity for change.
+Jeremy’s progression from being his own worst enemy to his staunchest ally was a testament to the brain’s incredible capacity for change.
 Through raw honesty, cutting-edge neuroscience, and sheer determination, he had rewritten his own story – and the neural pathways to match.
 He was no longer defined by his past relationships or others’ opinions of him, but by his own self-assured sense of worth.

-The Origins of Self-Sabotage: How We Learned to Be Our Own Worst Enemy
+Common Self-Defeating Thoughts and Their Origins: How We Learned to Be Our Own Worst Enemy

 The Role of Early Experiences